artecs-group/PERCIVAL/README.md

 PERCIVAL is an application-level posit capable RISC-V core based on CVA6 that can execute all posit instructions, including the quire fused operations.

+You can find the Xposit RISC-V custom extension for posit arithmetic used together with this repository here: https://github.com/artecs-group/llvm-xposit

 You can find the original CVA6 repo here: https://github.com/openhwgroup/cva6

 ## Publication